lol-dungeonmaster/kaggle-agents-2025/docs/index.md

     def get_grounding(self, query: str, topic: str):
         contents = [types.Content(role="user", parts=[types.Part(text=query)])]
         contents += f"""
-        You're a search assistant that provides grounded answers to questions about {topic}.
-You will provide only results that discuss {topic}.
-Be brief and specific in answering and omit extra details.
+        You're a search assistant that provides answers to questions about {topic}.
+        Do not discuss alternative topics of interest.
+Do not discuss similar topics.
+        You will provide answers that discuss only {topic}.
+        You may discuss the owner or parent of {topic} when no other answer is possible.
-        If an answer is not possible respond with: I don't know.""" response = api.retriable(self.client.models.generate_content,
+        Otherwise respond with: I don't know."""
-                                 model=api(Gemini.Model.GEN),
+        response = api.retriable(self.client.models.generate_content,
+                                 model=api(Api.Model.GEN),
                                  config=self.config_ground,
                                  contents=contents)
         if response.candidates[0].grounding_metadata.grounding_supports is not None:
             if self.is_consistent(query, topic, response.text):
                 self.rag.add_grounded_document(query, topic, response)
                 return response.text
-        return StopGeneration().result # Empty grounding supports or not consistent in response
+        return Api.Const.Stop() # Empty grounding supports or not consistent in response

     def is_consistent(self, query: str, topic: str, model_response: str) -> bool: topic = topic.replace("'", "")